 Deciding what to buy: After you have a problem is never the best time.
 Quick action is almost always very important, therefore, have some fish medications on hand and have a system set up so you can implement the course of action quickly.
 First, have a hospital tank (or two) ready with a biologically active filter.
 Use this specifically for treating fish and nothing else.
 Use the smallest tank appropriate for the fish you're treating.
-It will save on medication, make the frequent water changes easier and is less of a pain to set up and take down.
+It will save on medication, make the frequent water changes easier and is less of a pain to set up and takedown.
 Several medications will stain the silicone, so there is no sense using show tanks to medicate fish in.
 Malachite green, methylene blue and copper sulfate are some of the worst at leaving stains.
 Many fish medications will also kill plants and invertebrates.
 A hospital tank will treat only the fish.
 The hospital tank should have direct light over it.
-This keeps the fish more calm and bacteria grow faster under bright light.
+This keeps the fish calmer and bacteria grow faster under bright light.
 Light will also degrade some medications.
 When done with the treatment, sterilize the tank and filter for the next time you need it.
 After sterilization, the filter can be added to a healthy tank to re-seed the bacteria for the next use.

-Many medications will harm the nitrifying bacteria in your filter, so have an extra filter in healthy tank, ready to be put into the hospital tank if needed.
-Nitrifying bacteria are gram positive aerobic bacteria, so if you use a medication like erythromycin, the filter will be killed.
-Some broad spectrum fish antibiotics like Kanamycin Sulfate are more effective against gram negative bacteria, but will kill some gram positive aerobic bacteria, like nitrifying bacteria, when used heavily.
+Many medications will harm the nitrifying bacteria in your filter, so have an extra filter in a healthy tank, ready to be put into the hospital tank if needed.
+Nitrifying bacteria are gram-positive aerobic bacteria, so if you use a medication like erythromycin, the filter will be killed.
+Some broad-spectrum fish antibiotics like Kanamycin Sulfate are more effective against gram-negative bacteria, but will kill some gram-positive aerobic bacteria, like nitrifying bacteria, when used heavily.